The Department of Historic Resources has two appointed citizen boards, the State Review Board and the Virginia Board of Historic Resources.

 When do the boards meet?

-The State Review Board and Board of Historic Resources meet jointly each quarter of the year, usually the third Thursday in March, June, September and December.
+The State Review Board and Virginia Board of Historic Resources meet jointly each quarter of the year, usually the third Thursday in March, June, September and the second Thursday of December.

 What does each board do?